advantys/workflowgen-community/samples/update-request-title-with-dynamic-information/README.md

 # Overview
-This article shows you how to add dynamic information to the tile of a request.
+This article will show you how to add dynamic information to the title of a request.

-For example have the request title have the first and last name of the requester:
+For example, you can have the request title include the first and last names of the requester:
 - `REQUEST# 134 - John Doe`
 - `REQUEST# 135 - Jane Smith`

 # Implementation

-In the form designer code-behind, copy-paste the code below:
+In the Form Designer code-behind, copy and paste the code below:

 ```cs
 protected void Page_Load(object sender, EventArgs e)